 Animism is undergoing a renaissance of interest finding its way not just into popular culture but also scientific and philosophical discussion.
 This page offers quick answers to some basic questions.
 Readers interested in an in depth discussion are directed to Beith’s article Why Animism … and what is it anyway?

 Graham Harvey’s Animism: Respecting the Living World offers a helpful starting point for understanding the concept of animism:

-The canon definition:
+The original definition:

 An emerging consensus:

 Animism is a word that needs to be de-colonized.
-Participants have known what animism is all along of course but the academy of philosophers and social scientists have begun the process of de-tangling the word from its racist past.
+Participants have known all along what animism is of course but the academy of philosophers and social scientists have begun the process of de-tangling the word from its racist past.
 There are multiple parts to this new definition.

 a.
 The first comes from biological science about the reality of our place in nature.
 David Suzuki sums it up nicely: